Dzenkin/CortexDev/README.md

 <h3>Hardware and Software environment</h3>

-  - This example runs on STM32F0xx Devices.
+  - This examples runs on STM32F0xx Devices.

-  - This example has been tested with  STM32F050F4P6 chip and can be easily tailored to any other supported device and development board.
+  - This examples has been tested with  STM32F050F4P6 chip and can be easily tailored to any other supported device and development board.

   - Code compiled in Keil mVision4 .71 with standard libraries for STM32F0.
  <br>
   - Capacitive sensor
   consist of two metal tubes, one inside another, separated by isolator.